TarynEwens/project0/README.md

 # Tic Tac Toe
 A simple tic tac toe (naughts and crosses) game with a minimalist vibe.

-See it in action here: http://tarynelise.github.io/project0
+See it in action here: https://tarynewens.github.io/project0/

+Only compatible with Chrome.

 It is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.